tajroshith/Creating-EC2-VPC-via-Terraform/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 In this project we are going to create VPC and EC2 instances through terraform, we need 3 EC2 instances one webserver, one db server and a bastion server that can give us ssh access to both webserver and db server.
 The database server is created in a private subnet and other instances are in public subnet.
+All the instances are spread over 3 Avaialability Zones, the Availability Zones are automatically fetched via the data source.

 ## List of AWS resources created through terraform